-The simple answer to this question is — no, they don’t.
+The simple answer to the Netflix VPN ban question is — no, they don’t.
 So take a nice deep breath, relax, and read on if you want to know more about the whys and what-ifs.

 There are many layers to this ‘onion’, so if you choose to read on, we’ll peel them off, one at a time, to give you a much fuller picture into the current state of Netflix’s location-based restrictions.